sportstalk247/sdk-multiplatform/docs/source/usage/chat_client.md

         }

         //
-        // If using KMPNativeCoroutines framework
+        // If using Async/Await
         //
-        import KMPNativeCoroutinesAsync

         let handle = Task {
             do {
-                let reportUserInRoomResponse = try await asyncFunction(
+                let reportUserInRoomResponse = try await chatClient.reportUserInRoom(
-                    for: chatClient.reportUserInRoomAsync(
                     chatRoomId: "080001297623242ac002",    // ID of an existing chat room
                     request: ReportUserInRoomRequest(
                         userid: "023976080242ac120002", // ID of an existing user from the chat room
                         reporttype: ReportType.ABUSE   // either ReportType.ABUSE("abuse") or ReportType.SPAM("spam")
-                        )
                     )
                 )
                 // Resolve `reportUserInRoomResponse` from HERE onwards(ex. update UI displaying the response data)...